yerimechoi/Professional-README-Generator_C9/README.md

   <a name="mockUp"></a>
   ## Mock Up
-  The following shows the creation of a README file through node js.
+  The following shows the creation of a README file through node.js.
   ![MockUp](./assets/demo.gif)

   <a name="usage"></a>
   ## Usage
-  To access this project, you can click on the gitHub URL below and clone the repository to access locally. https://github.com/yerimechoi/Professional-README-Generator_C9
+  To access this project, you can click on the gitHub URL below and clone the repository to access locally.

+  https://github.com/yerimechoi/Professional-README-Generator_C9

   <a name="contributions"></a>